fusefactory/openfuse/_posts/2017-05-05-OF-Good-quality-screen-capure.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 Now you can download [ofxVideoRecorder](https://github.com/timscaffidi/ofxVideoRecorder) and put it inside your OF addons folder.
-With OF projectGenerator add to your project.
+With OF projectGenerator add it to your project.
 To record you screen capture as a movie you need to add this lines to some of your main project files.

 **ofApp.h**